• Skip to primary navigation

 • Once all the ingredients are melted remove the measuring cup and let sit for about a minute before adding any fragrance.

-• Pour into silicone molds.
+• Pour the liquid blend into silicone molds.

 • After several hours or overnight remove the lotion bars from the mold and wrap in parchment or place in bags.